 Although SDM is most widely used to probe the structure and biological activity of nucleic acids and proteins, it is also useful for introducing or removing restriction enzyme recognition sites to aid cloning.

 When employed to change the coding sequence, SDM creates specific mutant constructs that lack critical residues or protein domains involved in post-translational modifications or regulation of protein stability.
 Removing critical residues or regions in your plasmids, such as phosphorylation sites or critical domains, provides one way to demonstrate the importance of certain protein features.
 For example, altering phosphorylation sites, such as serine to un-reactive alanine or to phosphomimetics such as aspartic acid, yields reliable evidence for site-specific protein phosphorylation.
-Also, it allows you study the in vitro implications of such post-translational modifications.
+It allows the study of in vitro implications of such post-translational modifications.

 Traditional Approaches to Site-Directed Mutagenesis